What We Are Known For

 Students searching for stellar, signature programs from preschool through twelfth grade will find them at Rowland Hall.
 This is a destination for those who yearn to be supported in their passions and coached by experts in their fields.

-For nearly 150 years, Rowland Hall has offered thousands of students an unrivaled liberal arts education.
+For 150 years, Rowland Hall has offered thousands of students an unrivaled liberal arts education.
 Today we have incorporated into our philosophy pedagogy that prepares young people to thrive in a world of constantly changing information.

 We know they will need to relate their learning to challenges that require analysis, collaboration, and creative solutions.